Open problems in deformations of Artinian algebras, Hilbert schemes and around: Open problems

 {\operatorname{Bilin}} Let $S = \kk[x_1, \ldots ,x_n]$ be the coordinate ring of $\mathbb{A}^n$.
 Consider the \emph{Bilinear scheme} $\Bilin_{d_1, d_2, d_3}^{r_1, r_2}(\mathbb{A}^n)$ whose $\kk$-points are surjections of $S$-modules $S^{\oplus r_1}\onto M_1 = \frac{S^{\oplus r_1}}{K_1}$, $S^{\oplus r_2}\onto M_2 = \frac{S^{\oplus r_2}}{K_2}$ together with a surjection of $S$-modules $\pi\colon M_1\otimes_{S} M_2\onto M_3 = \frac{S^{\oplus r_1r_2}}{K_{3}}$, where $M_i$ is a finite $S$-module of degree $d_i$.
 This space can be realized as a scheme using Quot schemes.

-The following is a meta-problem. \begin{problem} Investigate the geometry of this space. \end{problem} In practical terms, this means: find the components, investigate singularities, decide nonreducedness etc. Already the case $n = 2$, the case of two variables, is open.
+The following is a meta problem.
+Some interesting first results were obtained in~\cite{Obcowska_Bilinear}. \begin{problem} Investigate the geometry of this space. \end{problem} In practical terms, this means: find the components, investigate singularities, decide nonreducedness etc. Already the case $n = 2$, the case of two variables, is open.
 The motivation for this problem comes from the theory of tensors, but the Bilinear scheme naturally generalizes the Hilbert scheme and Quot scheme.
 To see this, we need to introduce a bit of notation.

 Observe that a finite algebra $A = S/I$ gives rise to a surjection $\pi_A\colon A \otimes_S A\to A$ which is the multiplication in $A$.
 Every finite cyclic $S$-module is of the form $S^{\oplus 1}/I$ and a surjective $S$-linear map $\pi\colon S^{\oplus 1}/I\otimes S^{\oplus 1}/J\to S^{\oplus 1}/K$ between modules with $\dim_{\kk} S/I = \dim_{\kk} S/J = \dim_{\kk} S/K$ exists only if $I = J = K$ and in that case it is equal to the multiplication in $S/I$ followed by multiplying by a fixed invertible element of $S/I$; the latter operation is irrelevant when we pass to equivalence classes as in the Quot scheme.
 It follows that $\Bilin_{d_1, d_1, d_1}^{1,1}$ is isomorphic to $\Hilb_{d_1}(\mathbb{A}^n)$.
 More generally, the space $\Bilin_{d_1, d_1, d_1}^{r_1,r_2}$ admits an open subset $\mathcal{U}$ where $M_1$ and $M_2$ are cyclic.
 On this open subset $M_3$ is cyclic as well (since it is an image of the cyclic module).
 This open subset is smoothly equivalent to the Hilbert scheme.